 Going back once again to high school gym class – a fellow longhair gave me a cassette tape, stickered with “master cob” and with “heroin, lemming, apeface, moss icon, antischism” written on the label (I later added the second story window 7″ to it).
-I ended up listening to this tape pretty much every morning for over year while carpooling to school.
+I ended up listening to this tape pretty much every morning for over a year while carpooling to school.
 I still expect to hear the same record clicks, and transitions from song to song, when listening to the vinyl.
 The tape directed my musical interests for the next five years.

 The bands served as take-off points for other bands.
 And that’s sort of the format of this post (and, content-wise, this post is more on the thrashy/crusty side).
 Only a few days ago did I get my hands on the vinyl of the Lemming/Apeface split 7″.
 I’m happy, because that master cob tape’s starting to fall apart.

 So, starting with the Lemming/Apeface split 7″.
-It’s from 1994 (the Apeface songs were recorded in late ’93), and put out by Stinky Feet Records (they also put out the Mohinder/Nitwits split).
+It’s from 1994 (the Apeface songs were recorded in late ’93), and put out by Stinky Feet Records (they also put out the Mohinder/Nitwits split) and Nothing.
 These are the only Lemming songs I’ve heard.
 The first song, “Careless – Lifeless – Useless – Importance,” starts with a grumpy bass-line, with the singers, male and female, telling us the name of the song.
 The “Useless” is emphasized over the others.
 The band then launches into a fast thrash (redundant?) number, with “My life sucks!” as one of the discernible lines.
 There are tight stop/starts, back-and-forths between vocalists, and extremely high-pitched screaming.

 The second track, PC, is slower and catchier, and is about hypocritical PC wankers.